Frequently Asked Questions

 You will likely be able to return to work 4-6 weeks after the surgery, depending on the type of work.
 However some donors require a longer recovery period if their work requires heavy lifting or other physical demands.

 You will have a post-operative appointment with your surgeon 1 week after the surgery.
-After donation, it is recommended that routine annual check-ups are completed with your primary care physician.
+At 6 months, 12 months, and 24 months after surgery, you will complete blood and urine tests.
+Also, it is recommended that routine annual check-ups are completed with your primary care physician.

 Most living donors say they feel great satisfaction with the donation experience because they have helped to improve another person’s quality of life.
 Even in rare instances where the transplant is not successful, many donors say they feel positive about their decision because they did their very best to help a relative or friend.
 However, there is a small chance for donors to experience some negative or mixed feelings after the donation.
 These feelings have been more likely to occur in cases where the outcome of the surgery did not meet the expectations of the donor and/or recipient as well as in cases where the donor was unsure of his or her decision.